Jim Duggan: Various appearances (2007–2009)

-Independent circuit (2009–2017)
+Independent circuit (2009–2019)

 "Hacksaw" Duggan poses with a fan at an independent show in 2013.

 He then resumed wrestling on the independent circuit.
 He recently appeared on Pro Wrestling Ohio's "Wrestlelution 3" where he defeated "The Megastar" Marion Fontaine.

 On November 30, 2013, at WrestleCade 2013, Duggan defeated Daivari.

 He has signed on with Global Force Wrestling as a "legend" to help promote GFW events and tours.
 To promote the shows, GFW's Jeff Jarrett and Duggan have appeared at Dell Diamond on Thursday, May 28.
 January 2016, Duggan appeared in an event for Modern Vintage Wrestling in Wilmington, North Carolina.
+On July 17, he won the Danny Hodge Trophy Battle Royal at IWR OklaMania 2016.

 On May 6, 2017, at AWF Head to the Edge, Duggan defeated Josh Price.
+Duggan continued to compete in various independent promotions all the way till 2019.
+His final match took place on May 12, 2019, at Destiny Sunday Night Power Slam in Ontario, Canada, where he was defeated by Gursinder Singh.

-Second return to WWE (2011–2012, 2025)
+Second return to WWE (2011–2012, 2025–present)

 On April 2, 2011, Duggan was inducted into the WWE Hall of Fame by fellow inductee "The Million Dollar Man" Ted DiBiase.

 Duggan returned to wrestling in WWE with an appearance at the 2012 Royal Rumble and entered the Royal Rumble match as the #19 entrant and was eliminated by Cody Rhodes.
 On the February 3, 2012 episode of SmackDown, Duggan teamed with Santino Marella in a losing effort against the WWE Tag Team Champions Primo and Epico.
 On April 10, 2012, Duggan made an appearance on SuperSmackDown LIVE: Blast from the Past, where he lost to Hunico by disqualification.
 Later that year, he appeared on the July 3 SuperSmackDown LIVE: The Great American Bash event, teaming with Sgt.
 Slaughter and Santino Marella to face Hunico, Camacho, and Drew McIntyre.

-On July 25, 2025, Duggan made an appearance on SmackDown during the tribute to Hulk Hogan.
+In February 2025, Duggan has revealed he signed a Legends contract with the WWE.
+He then made an appearance on SmackDown on July 25 during the tribute to Hulk Hogan.